 Dublin possesses a wealth of sights for those planning a trip or for people that already live here.
 Dublin features a rich heritage and culture with plenty of historical attractions to look for, it’s an excellent place to find out about Dublin's past.
 Whether you’re travelling with family or friends, there’s something for everyone, offering activities for every age.

 Dublin City is the location of several of Ireland's finest destinations, and family fun attractions.
 For day-trips, weekend visits or longer stays, Dublin City offers Wicklow Day Tour - Coach Tours of Ireland, 1916 Rebellion Walking Tours, Arnotts Ltd., Avoca Handweavers, The Book of Kells Exhibition, The Brazen Head and so much more.
-Dublin City really is an exciting area that's great for sightseeing and making fun-filled moments.
+Dublin City really is an exciting area that's great for sightseeing and doing fun-filled activities.
 Have the rich past history of Dublin City leave a long-lasting impact.
 If you are coming to Dublin on a tight budget, you can find a number of places of interest and things to do which won’t cost a penny.
 Lots of attractions listed in Dublin are accessible by foot or by public transport.
 Whether you want outdoor adventures, quirky shops or historical castles, Dublin has everything.
 Read on for our favourite areas of Dublin conveniently listed and detailed by suburb.

 Dun Laoghaire is host to several of Ireland's best attractions and family fun activities.
 For day-trips, weekend visits or longer stays, Dun Laoghaire offers The Pavilion Theatre, The Purty Kitchen, Dun Laoghaire Bowling Club, Dun Laoghaire Borough Historical Society, Irish National Sailing School and a great deal more.
 Things To Do This Weekend In Dun Laoghaire, Dublin Take a breath of fresh air, gaze out to sea and watch the world go by while enjoying an ice cream from world-famous Teddys.
 Dun Laoghaire has not one, but two piers to stretch one’s legs.
 But if that’s not enough, why not take a stroll from the East Pier out to Sandycove and dawdle awhile around the rugged coastline of the 40 Foot and James Joyce Tower.
 Watch the yachts sail quietly in and out of the harbour or take in the beautifully landscaped People’s Park with it’s weekly food market.
 But don’t take our word for it.
 Jump on a Dart to Dun Laoghaire today and see what it has to offer.